commonalityco/commonality/packages/commonality-checks-recommended/README.md

 **Warning** ⚠️

-This check ensures that a dependency should only be in one of dependencies, devDependencies, or optionalDependencies in the package.json of a package.
+Ensures that a dependency should only be in one of dependencies, devDependencies, or optionalDependencies in the package.json of a package.

 **Auto-fix:**